Pakistan struggles to avert danger as floods rise, death toll tops 1,300

 He declined to say if another attempt to drain water from the lake would be made.

+The floods have led to a growing humanitarian crisis, with officials especially concerned about the wellbeing of pregnant women and young mothers.

+Over 400,000 pregnant women in badly affected Sindh province have been displaced by the floods, with only 891 making it to relief camps, according to data from the provincial government released on Friday.

-The floods are a huge burden for an economy already needing help from the International Monetary Fund.
+The relief effort is a huge burden for an economy already needing help from the International Monetary Fund.

 The United Nations has called for $160 million in aid to help the victims of the floods but Finance Minister Miftah Ismail said the cost of the damage was far higher than that.